vishanthashok/vishanthashok/README.md

 ## Education
 **The University of Texas at Austin**
-Double Major — Economics & Mathematics (expected graduation: *add date*)
+Double Major — Economics & Mathematics (expected graduation: *May 2028*)

 ---